loglob/mcaas/README.md

 Stops the currently running server and closes its screen session

 ### update.sh
-Looks for the newest Minecraft server release and downloads it to /srv/mc/minecraft_server.sh Also makes sure the directories bak/ and world/ exist and automatically accepts the EULA
+Looks for the newest Minecraft server release and downloads it to minecraft_server.sh Also makes sure the directories bak/ and world/ exist and automatically accepts the EULA

 ## Configuration